flipcoder/mx/README.md

 C++ coroutine await, yield, channels, i/o events (single header + link to boost).

-This is a prototype.

 This was originally part of my c++ util library [kit](https://github.com/flipcoder/kit), but I'm separating it.
 I haven't moved the net/socket stuff yet, but check out [kit's net.h sockets](https://github.com/flipcoder/kit/blob/master/kit/net/net.h) to see how to use this in that context.

 It's "single header" but requires you link to some boost libs.

-This is a prototype.
-There are still issues with stability and lack of features, maybe even thread safety.
+**This is a prototype.** There are still issues with stability and lack of features, maybe even thread safety.
 You've been warned!
 This should serve as a proof-of-concept regardless.

 Here are the basics: there is a singleton i/o multiplexer (i.e. "MX") which is initialized on first usage.